A Good Clean Fight: Plot summary

-In Libya, Schramm is treated for his injuries by an Italian doctor Maria Grandinetti, an attractive woman who is a fugitive from Mussolini's regime.
-Schramm's humour and courage are shown to be a thin disguise for his fear and uncertainty and, despite his awkwardness, he is attracted to the cheerfully cynical doctor.
+In Libya, Schramm is treated for his injuries by an Italian doctor, Maria Grandinetti, an attractive woman who is a fugitive from Mussolini's regime.
+Schramm's humour and courage are shown to be a thin disguise for his fear and uncertainty and despite his awkwardness, he is attracted to the cheerfully cynical doctor.

 Major Jakowski of the Afrika Korps is determined to tackle the SAS raiders head on by taking a large motorised column out into the desert.
 Days of fruitless searching prompts him to divide his force into two and the section that he leads, whilst driving at night, speeds over the rim of a crescent-shaped dune and most of it is wiped out in the fiery pile-up.
 The other section, under Captain Lessing, heads for home.

 Hornet Squadron begin to carry out low-level strafing attacks on a variety of enemy targets in Libya.
-Despite some initial success, heavy anti-aircraft fire and wear-and-tear soon take their toll of the squadron’s aircraft and Skelton tries to warn Barton that if he maintains the current pace of operations, Hornet squadron will soon be in no shape to take on the Luftwaffe if and when it rises to the bait.
-In desperation, Barton orders repeat-attacks on the same targets with the result that the enemy prepare heavier AA defences, culminating in the loss of five pilots in a single day.
-Adjutant Kellaway suffers a nervous breakdown.
+Despite some initial success, anti-aircraft fire and wear-and-tear soon take their toll of the squadron’s aircraft and Skelton tries to warn Barton that if he maintains the current pace of operations, Hornet Squadron will soon be in no shape to take on the Luftwaffe if it rises to the bait.
+In desperation, Barton orders repeat-attacks on the same targets with the result that the enemy prepare more AA defences, culminating in the loss of five pilots in a day.
+Kellaway suffers a nervous breakdown.
 The remains of Hornet squadron are ordered to a new airstrip—LG 250—and converted to carry bombs.

 Lampard’s SAS patrol drives across the inland sand sea in a wide circle behind Axis lines, heading for Benghazi, with Lester and Malplacket.
-Meanwhile, Major Schramm comes up with a plan to match the boldness of the SAS by taking a single, long-range Heinkel He 111 bomber southwards to bomb the isolated but vital British supply bases along the Takoradi Trail.
+Schramm comes up with a plan to match the boldness of the SAS by taking a single, long-range Heinkel He 111 bomber southwards to bomb the isolated but vital British supply bases along the Takoradi Trail.
 The trail is a long supply route stretching from the coast of Nigeria across central Africa to Cairo.

-Hornet Squadron, now re-equipped with newer Curtiss Kittyhawks, begin to attack German airfields and, as Barton had hoped from the start, the enemy Messerschmitt Bf 109 fighters finally rise to do battle.
-However, Barton has a mere four pilots left with which to achieve his aims.
-And within days, two of the pilots are dead and a third, Pip Patterson, is wounded.
+Hornet Squadron, equipped with newer Curtiss Kittyhawks, begin to attack German airfields and, as Barton had hoped from the start, the enemy Messerschmitt Bf 109 fighters finally rise to do battle.
+Barton has a mere four pilots left with which to achieve his aims.
+Within days, two of the pilots are dead and a third, Pip Patterson, is wounded.